 That sweet spot between surf and snow goes well beyond traditional skiing and snowboarding too.
 Here are some cool—and fun—ways to have a uniquely California snow experience.

 The toy company Wham-O produced the first Frisbees in San Gabriel near Los Angeles in 1957, and these flying discs have been a familiar presence on California beaches ever since.
 A number of sports have spun off, if you will, from Frisbees, and now disc golf has become a favorite at ski resorts throughout the state—such as Mountain High Resort’s 27-hole Sky High Disc Golf Course, which has views of both snow-capped peaks and the desert.
-In the Sierra Nevada, ride the aerial tram to Squaw Valley’s 18-hole course and its Lake Tahoe panoramas.
+In the Sierra Nevada, ride the aerial tram to the 18-hole course and Lake Tahoe panoramas of Palisades Tahoe.
 Or south of the lake, test your skills in the meadows and forests at Kirkwood Mountain Resort’s DiscWood Disc Golf Course, where the base elevation is 7,800 feet.

 California may be known as the home of the endless summer, but plenty of skiers and snowboarders love it for something else: the endlessly rich winter.
 That’s because California’s ski season can extend through spring and sometimes all the way into early summer.
 Come out for “corn skiing,” the name given to snow textured by spring melting and freezing cycles, and California’s sun-kissed slopes will look more like Malibu than Matterhorn.
-“California’s surf culture is most evident in the spring at Squaw Valley and Alpine Meadows,” says Sam Kieckhefer, a spokesman for the resorts.
-In 2014, Outside magazine even named Squaw Valley America’s top spring skiing destination.
+“California’s surf culture is most evident in the spring at Squaw Valley Alpine Meadows,” (Editor's note: now named Palisades Tahoe) says Sam Kieckhefer, a spokesman for the resorts.
 There’s plenty of spring action in the Eastern Sierra too.
 As Lauren Burke, Mammoth Mountain’s social media manager, describes the scene, “Think girls shredding in bikinis, the sundecks full of après-skiers, and the terrain parks popping off with U.S. Ski and Snowboard team training.”